List of Still Game episodes: Series 6 (2007)

-The Story So Far (2014)

 Series 7 (2016)

 On 12 May 2016, Ford and Greg announced a new series of Still Game was in the works.
 Filming of the long-awaited seventh series commenced on 4 July 2016, with the series airing in late 2016 on BBC One nationwide.
 All of the original main cast reprised their roles.
-Recurring character Pete "The Jakey" McCormack, played by Jake D'Arcy, who died in May 2015, did not return; and the character's death was announced in the second episode, "The Undrinkables."
+Recurring character Pete "The Jakey" McCormack did not return, as he had been played by actor Jake D'Arcy who died in May 2015.
+The character's death was announced in the second episode, "The Undrinkables."